danroc/geoblock/README.md

         - 5678
       policy: deny

-    # Allow access from France
-    - countries:
-        - FR
-      policy: allow

-    # Allow access from France and the US to example.com
+    # Allow access from France and the US to example.com and example.org
     - domains:
         - example.com
+        - example.org
       countries:
         - FR
         - US